LeisureLink/gce-inventory/README.md

 In order to use the `gce-inventory` command with ansible, you must create an executable shell script somewhere within your project and pass that script to the ansible command line.

-For example, create an `inventory` directory under your project and a new shell script:
+For example, create a new shell script and place it in the `inventory` directory under your project:
 ```
 ├<ansible-root>
 | └─ inventory
 |    └─ gce.sh
 ```

-The content of `gce.sh` is simple; it forwards all parameters to the installed `gce-inventory` command:
+`gce.sh`'s is simple; it forwards all parameters to the installed `gce-inventory` command:
 **inventory/gce.sh:**
 ```bash
 #!/bin/sh